 Supporters are advised that the easiest option might be the park and ride service, with the Ashton Moss park and ride easily located for those exiting the M60 at Junction 23.

-The club coaches will depart from Craven Cottage and Motspur Park at 7.30am.
+The official club coaches will depart Craven Cottage and Motspur Park at 7.30am tomorrow.

-The pubs in close proximity to the Etihad Stadium are designated as home pubs only – and will not admit away fans.
+The pubs closest to the Etihad Stadium are designated as home pubs only – and will not admit away fans.

 The popular Fulham haunt for away games in Manchester has always been Duffy’s Bar in Chorlton (398 Barlow Moor Rd, Chorlton-cum-Hardy, Manchester M21 8AD), which is run by a Fulham fan Peter, and the bar has a George Best shirt from his Fulham players as well as plenty of other football (Manchester City, Manchester United) and other sporting memorabilia (including GAA).
 The beer is very reasonably priced and all Fulham fans are assured of a very warm welcome.
 Saturday night is usually live music night if you fancy making an evening of it – or are staying over.